rawanazazi12/About-me/README.md

 Also, I give the users many attempts if they answered wrong so they can answer the question again, at the end I showed them their final score to make them feel fun.

 ### Author: Rawan Alazazi
+- Rawan AL-azazi as a navigator
+- Bushra AL-jafari as driver

 ### Links and Resources